 You should find several name variations in the listing including "Strange G", "Strange Glen", etc. listed and some of his song writing credits include "On The Banks Of The Sunny San Juan" (Banks of the Old Rio Grande) by Strange and Eddie Dean, and "My Tumbleweed Trail" by Strange and Dean.

 Norris Chambers mentions Glenn Strange and Cactus Mack McPeters in his Brief History of Crosscut, Texas: http://www.norrisc.com/crosscut/xcut.html

-Margie's Chuck Connors' THE RIFLEMAN website includes some images of Strange guesting on the Chuck Connors TV series: http://www.riflemanconnors.com/glenn_strange.htm
+Margie's Chuck Connors' THE RIFLEMAN website includes some images of Strange guesting on the TV series: https://www.riflemanconnors.com/glenn_strange.htm

 The Family Search website (free), Ancestry.com (subscription), California Death Index and the death certificate provide more about Glenn Strange and family:

 Find A Grave has a photo of Strange's grave marker at Forest Lawn - Hollywood Hills, Los Angeles, California: https://www.findagrave.com/memorial/4340/george-glenn-strange